dai-shi/notes-app-sample/README.md

 How to run
 ----------

-The running application is avalable at OpenShift server:
+The running application is available at OpenShift server:
 <http://notesappsample-nodeangularapp.rhcloud.com/>

 This can be installed as an iOS Web app.